chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 5. All [relevant configuration fields](https://docs.chef.io/automate/opensearch/) of the Elasticsearch should be copied into the OpenSearch configuration.

-    Please refer `elasticsearch.yml` file to get the applied configuration on your external elasticsearch.
+    Please refer to the `elasticsearch.yml` file to get the applied configuration on your external Elasticsearch.
-    Add the releavent configuration from external elasticsearch (`elasticsearch.yml`) to the `opensearch.yml` on your external opensearch.
+    Add the releavent configuration from external Elasticsearch (`elasticsearch.yml`) to the `opensearch.yml` on your external OpenSearch.

 6. Turn off maintenance mode using following command: